JosePoolwood/1tamilmv-new-link/README.md

 Tamilmv, a famous platform for streaming and downloading a vast collection of Indian movies and TV shows, often faces region blocking due to copyright issues.
 Mirror sites of the original Tamilmv site have been created to allow users to access the content without any hindrance, even if the main site is restricted in their region.

 As we all know, not everyone can afford to spend money on paid streaming services.
-TamilMV has become an important source of entertainment for many as it offers a wide range of content for free.
+TamilMV has become an important source of entertainment for many as it offers a wide range of content for free!!!